icedwater/juliabit/README.md

 I'm surprised nobody has packaged Julia for the official apt repo yet.
 Maybe snap is the way of the future, or it's just not popular enough.

+Edit: apparently 20.04 had Julia 1.4.1 so maybe folks just haven't got round to packaging it for the new repos?